 Your body has a way of giving subtle signals that are meant to guide you in making the best choices for your health.
 It also lets you know when you have a health problem coming up through the symptoms that you experience so you can take the appropriate steps to deal with the problem before it becomes a crisis.

-Intuitive eating is based on interoception–the ability to feel the small sensations in the body such as hunger, fullness, and satisfaction cues.
+Intuitive eating is based on interoception–the ability to feel the small sensations in the body, such as hunger, fullness, and satisfaction cues.
 Researchers have found that those who follow their internal eating cues are more sensitive to interoceptive signals.

 The diet culture promotes the “thin ideal.”
-It assumes that if you’re not thin enough and you don’t look a certain way, you’re broken and you need to be fixed.
+It assumes that if you’re not thin enough and you don’t look a certain way, you’re broken, and you need to be fixed.
 It also equates food restriction with moral virtue.
 It’s oppressive and can damage your self-esteem.
 In contrast, intuitive eating results in positive body image, better body satisfaction, and improved self-esteem.
-A positive body image and high self-esteem motivates you to make better choices concerning your health lead while relying less on willpower.
+A positive body image and high self-esteem motivate you to make better choices concerning your health lead while relying less on willpower.

 Increased Level of Happiness

 As you can see, intuitive eating can benefit your mental and physical health, and scientific studies prove this.
 When you become both physically and mentally healthier, your quality of life improves.
 This translates to an increased level of happiness and contentment.